 1. Flight attendant

 If this is the first job that springs to mind when you picture a career in travel, you’re not alone.
 But a life in perpetual motion is not as glamorous as it seems; junior flight attendants don’t always make great money and may find it difficult to date, start a family, or spend time with loved ones.
-Still, their schedules are flexible and the perks of the job—such as unlimited free or deeply discounted flights—outweigh the negatives for some people.
+Still, their schedules are flexible, and the perks of the job—such as unlimited free or deeply discounted flights—outweigh the negatives for some people.

 2. English teacher

 Once you earn your certificate, you can apply for placement practically anywhere in the world through a specific program or scout job listings on sites like Go Overseas, Teach Away, Transitions Abroad, ESL Base, and Dave’s ESL Cafe.
-There’s a high demand for native English-speaking teachers in China, Japan, South Korea, Thailand, Vietnam, Spain, Mexico, Colombia, the Czech Republic, Germany, and the UAE.
+There’s a high demand for native English-speaking teachers in China, Japan, South Korea, Thailand, Vietnam, Spain, Mexico, Colombia, Czechia, Germany, and the UAE.
 Certain ESL and TESOL certifications can also qualify you to teach English as a second language in public schools across the United States and online.

 3. Social media influencer

-Ask anyone who has built up a serious Instagram, Twitter, YouTube, or Facebook following and they’ll often credit their success to a dash of luck and a lot of hard work.
+Ask anyone who has built a serious Instagram, TikTok, YouTube, or Facebook following, and they’ll often credit their success to a dash of luck and a lot of hard work.
 Kiersten “Kiki” Rich, aka the Blonde Abroad, did not amass her 515,000 Instagram followers and 220,000 Facebook fans overnight.
 “The struggle was definitely real,” Rich says.
 “I hustled like crazy.
 I started [by] making contacts and soft-pitching a travel blog I had started.
 All of my trips in the first year or two were budget or volunteer endeavors.”

 Most deep-water captains start their career in an elite maritime academy.